 - An infection of the lymph nodes or parasites will restrict the flow of lymph fluid.

 - Primary causes of lymphedema are genetic and the problems take the form of Milroy’s Disease.
-The disease begins in infancy and it causes lymph nodes to be formed abnormally.
+The disease starts in infancy and it leads to abnormal formation of lymph nodes.

 Treatments for Lymphedema